 Additional Investment Calculations

-In a rental property business plan, it’s important to use a rental property calculator to find out a property’s potential return on investment.
-The calculator takes into account various factors, such as purchase price, operating expenses, monthly income, or vacancy rates, to determine whether a property is a good investment.
+In a rental property business plan, it’s important to use a rental property calculator to determine a property’s potential return on investment.
+The calculator considers various factors, such as purchase price, operating expenses, monthly income, or vacancy rates, to determine whether a property is a good investment.

 Use the template below to forecast future cash flow for six months and determine how much cash flow reserves you will have:

 7. Perform a Rental Market Analysis

 While determining what properties to purchase, investors should perform a rental market analysis (RMA) to gauge the investment potential of a rental property.
 The RMA consists of running comparables against current units on the market and collecting data that may affect your rental rate to understand if the rental property in question is a solid long-term investment.
 The analysis helps determine the average rental rate and future rent if you want to make any property upgrades.